c3e/35c3-workshop-planner/README.md

 ## current TODO list

 #### Must have:
-- add button for adding event to favorites
 - show Favorites list
-- Remove event from favorites
 - show details of favorite event
+- add to calendar from fav list
 - refresh/reload button in settings screen
 - ship it!